TamikaHayes/hello-world/README.md

 Hey there!

-I'm Tamika Hayes, and as of 10/26/18, I'm embarking on a journey to become a software developer.
-My goal is to begin working on the Khan Academy Engineering team in 2019.

-I'm starting with the tiny goal of completing my first five pull requests for Hacktoberfest!

-This is my personal Apollo mission.
+I'm Tamika Hayes, and I'm an emerging software developer.
+As of March 2021, I'm a software engineering apprentice at Intuit, participating in the inaugural cohort of the Apprenticeship Pathway Program.

+Let the learning adventure begin!